Christianity: A syncretic religion in historical context

 Allowed rulers within the Holy Roman Empire to choose between Lutheranism and Catholicism for their realms, establishing a principle of religious tolerance.

-• 16th century: Holocaust in South America
+• 16th century: Genocide in South America

 • c.
 16th century: Christianization attempts of Japan